hyves42/cirkuix/README.md

 cirkuix
 =======

-Electronic circuits design quick help
+Electronic circuits design quick help.
+This was the initial version written in angularJS